dbbs-lab/bsb-core/docs/guides/cell-type.rst

 ##########

 Cell types are the main component of the scaffold.
-They will be placed into the simulation volume and connected to eachother.
+They will be placed into the simulation volume and connected to each other.

 *************
 Configuration